Return to the Costume List

 7. How do I take care of this stuff?

 Vintage Shops.
-More and more 70s items are turning up here instead of at the thrift store.
+More 70s items are turning up here instead of at the thrift store.
 Can be surprisingly affordable, depending on the shops in your neighborhood.
 This may be just the place to find a cheap tux jacket or a vintage 1970's rainjacket.

 To my surprise, I found that larger department stores can also be a resource for makeup.
 Some folks swear by the MAC line of eyeshadows, for example (also very popular with the punk set).
 Lots of color and they don't change shades often.
 Living in the South, the only place I could find 'em was at the makeup counter of major department stores.

 Beauty Supply Stores.
 They have wigheads, purple eyeshadow, makeup sponges, and always have false eyelashes whether they are in fashion or not.
 Eyelash glue bought here is less likely to dry out right away than that bought at a drugstore.
 Make sure if you wear strip lashes that you buy the right kind of eyelash glue: the glue sold for individual lashes doesn't come with an applicator!
 I've mostly frequented Sally's Beauty Supply over the years, but Ulta has a lot more stock.
 I didn't check to see if Ulta has the wig-related items.
+And I do love me an independent beauty supply house.

 Playtex used to sell pink dishwashing gloves in October for Breast Cancer awareness at outlets like these, but apparently that's no longer a thing.